Clock Drift¶

 is denser, due to time dilation.

-clocks, the packet generation and the send windows are not in sync anymore but keep shifting.
-Sometimes a
+packet generation and the send windows are not in sync anymore but keep

-and they can be sent immediately.
-After some time, the gate opening shifts again compared to the packet generation,
+be sent immediately.
+After some time, the gate opening shifts again compared to

 If the packet stream is denser (blue graph), there are more packets to send on average than there are send windows in a given amount of time, so packets eventually accumulate in the queue.
 This causes the delay to keep increasing indefinitely.